 In order that our pupils can attain the highest standard, we recognise the crucial importance of an active educational partnership between home and school.
 The setting of home learning activities is just one of the ways in which we seek to foster this partnership.
-Details of each year group’s home learning can be found on the individual year group pages.
 Please feel able to talk to your child’s class teacher if you have any questions relating to this.

 Home learning helps students by: